FabricMC/fabric-docs/develop/entities/damage-types.md

 To demonstrate the use of custom damage types, we will use a custom block called _Tater Block_.
 Let's make is so that when a living entity steps on a _Tater Block_, it deals _Tater_ damage.

-You can override `onSteppedOn` to inflict this damage.
+You can override `stepOn` to inflict this damage.

 We start by creating a `DamageSource` of our custom damage type.